THHN vs Romex Wire

 What Is THHN Wire?

 THHN is the industry’s most popular single conductor electrical wire type.
-The acronym means “thermoplastic high-heat nylon,” which refers to components and characteristics of the wire’s jacket and insulation.
-Its capabilities and features have made it one of the most popular construction wires, and it passes the majority of building codes.
+THHN wire means, “thermoplastic high-heat nylon,” which refers to components and characteristics of the wire’s jacket and insulation.
+Its capabilities and features have made it one of the most popular construction wires, and it passes most building codes.

 - Indoor applications: THHN cables are somewhat inflexible, so they are often bundled together in indoor applications to facilitate installation and planning.
 With a 600-volt rating, this wire can be used for a wide variety of appliances ranging from garbage disposals to water heaters.
 THHN is also resistant to water, oil, grease and other machine byproducts, so you can safely use it for industrial applications.

-- Outdoor applications: THHN’s resistance to heat and various substances means it is also suitable for many uses outside, such as lighting on commercial buildings.
-When it comes to outdoor installations, contractors will often bundle outdoor THHN with UF-B jackets.
+- Outdoor applications: THHN’s resistance to heat and various substances means it is also suitable for many outdoor uses, such as lighting on commercial buildings.
+When it comes to outdoor installations, contractors often bundle outdoor THHN with UF-B jackets.
 If you want to install THHN wires underground, you must first insert them in conduit, but they don’t require any additional protection.

 THHN Wire Specifications